yezhilengyue/Python_ML_Practice/Project-[Classification-Binary]sonar_rock/README.md

 ```
    Interestingly, the optimal k is 1.
 This means that the algorithm will make predictions using the most similar instance in the training dataset alone.

-     - Params tuning with SVM
+     - Params tuning with SVM <br />
        There are two parameters (the value of *C* and the type of kernel) of the SVM we can